Modnark/bhlegacylinuxlauncher/README.md

 If everything went well you should now be able to play any game on the legacy client!

 # Known issues
 Unfortunately, there are some issues that I have no solution to.
-Maybe it's only me who has these problems, but I'll put them here as a heads up.
+Maybe it's only me who has these problems, but I'll put them here so you know what to expect.

 * When closing the client your screen will go black for a second
 * Playing the game in maximized mode leads to crashing 99% of the time